Installation and Configuration of Native Development Environment

 Android SDK: choose the

 platforms, etc.).
-You can skip this if you don't need to compile the Android platform.
+Skip this if there is no need to compile for the Android platform.

-Note: the configuration will work when build native project.
+Note: the configuration will work when building native project.
 If the configuration not work, please try to set these settings to System Environment manually: